kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 The pages that follow define those principles, explain why they exist, and describe the governed instructional architecture that emerges from them.

+Constitutional principles are intentionally difficult to change because every architectural layer and every implementation depends upon them.
+Implementations evolve.
+Architecture matures.
+The Constitution changes only with exceptional justification.

 ---

                      CONSTITUTION